Nanasaki-Ai/Crosswalk/README.md

 `python filtering_3.py`

-Its format is similar to the ground truth:
+Assume that the key vehicle in the detected event is 𝒱𝒹, its format is similar to the ground truth:

         -track_id
-        -How many times (all 2)
+        -2
-        -1 / Number of frames entering the zebra crossing area / (all 0) / Bounding box when entering the zebra crossing -2 / Number of frames leaving the zebra crossing area / (all 0) / Bounding box when leaving the zebra crossing
+        -1 / The frame number in which 𝒱𝒹 enters the crosswalk / 0 / The bounding box when 𝒱𝒹 enters the crosswalk -2 / The frame number in which 𝒱𝒹 leaves the crosswalk / 0 / The bounding box when 𝒱𝒹 leaves the crosswalk

 You can **skip this step** by downloading the **data** (610KB) we preprocessed earlier.